carlosalban/JosephusProblem-iOS/README.md

 # iOSJosephusProblem

-Object Oriented solution to a modified version of the Josephus Problem
+Object Oriented solution to a modified version of the Josephus problem

 K = 2 (the count of each step).
 N can be entered by the user.